teamradish/TRTwitchPlaysBot/README.md

 TRBot contains a comprehensive set of projects to facilitate text-based gameplay, some of which allow for setting up and managing community-oriented remote play, including Twitch Plays.
 The goal of TRBot is to lower the barrier of entry for text-based gameplay, such as Twitch Plays, and provide avenues to improve the experience.

 TRBot is inspired by the bot used on the TwitchPlays_Everything channel.
 The input syntax allows for great precision, making it well-suited for many types of games, whether it's an RPG or a 3D platformer.
-You can use TRBot for many purposes, including, but not limited to, allowing others to play games remotely and automating tedious tasks, such as mashing buttons or grinding levels in an RPG.
+You can use TRBot for many purposes, including collaborative remote play and automating tedious tasks, such as mashing buttons or grinding levels in an RPG.

+The core application, `TRBot.Main`, connects all the projects of TRBot together to form a fully functional bot with input handling, commands, service connectivity, and more!

 ## Documentation, setup, building from source, playing
 - See the [wiki home](./Wiki/Home.md) for your use-case(s).